hopv/syng/README.md

 or [VS Code](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode).

-When you open an Agda file, you should first *load the file* (`Ctrl-c Ctrl-l` in Emacs and VS Code), which loads the contents of the file and its dependencies and type-checks them.
+When you open an Agda file, you should first *load the file* (`Ctrl-c Ctrl-l` in Emacs and VS Code), which loads and type-checks the contents of the file and its dependencies.

 Also, you can quickly jump to the definition (`Meta-.` in Emacs and `F12` in VS Code) of any identifiers, including those that use symbols.